radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 ### Voice to Text Queries

 To speak a query, click the **Microphone** button on the search page.
-Voice commands must begin with by speaking the word “find”.
-When you begin a voice command with “find”, the search parameter field populates with what is spoken after the word “find”.
+Voice commands must begin with by speaking the word "find".
+When you begin a voice command with "find", the search parameter field populates with what is spoken after the word "find".

 >**NOTES – Verify that your microphone is enabled for use in your internet browser.**